MEET THE STAFF

 Will (he/him) works in the Endangered Species program.
 Prior to joining the Center, Will worked for Sierra Club protecting forests and indigenous lands.
 He also wrote a national bestselling book Untamed: The Wildest Woman in America and the Fight for Cumberland Island, and his work has appeared in The New York Times and National Geographic.
 He holds a master’s in biology from Clemson University and a master’s in English from Emory University.

-Contact: Asheville, N.C.
-828.230.6818, email Will
+Contact: Asheville, NC, 828.230.6818, email Will

 Twitter: @WillHarlanHuman

-Brett Hartl, Endangered Species Policy Director
+Brett None Hartl, Government Affairs Director

 Brett Hartl, Government Affairs Director